misut/rust_practice/README.md

   - e.g) `s.push_str(", world!");`
 - The `String` type need to be allocated an amount of memory on the heap.
   - The memory must be requested from the OS at runtime.
-    - This is doen by calling `String::from`.
+    - This can be done by calling `String::from`.
   - This memory must be returned to the OS after use.
     - The memory is automatically returned once the variable goes out of scope.
 - When a `String` variable goes out of scope, Rust calls a `drop` function.